chengyuanmao819/LOL-analysis/README.md

 The graph shows the distribution of total gold owned across the lol dataset.
 It is a histogram, where the x-axis represents the total amount of gold, and the y-axis shows the frequency or number of cases at each gold amount level.

 The distribution appears to be roughly bell-shaped or normal, with the peak frequency occurring around 50,000-60,000 units of total gold.
-This suggests that most cases or individuals in the dataset have a moderate amount of gold around that central value.
+This suggests that most team in the dataset have a moderate amount of gold around that central value.

 However, there are also some cases with much lower or much higher gold amounts, as evidenced by the tails of the distribution extending to both ends of the x-axis.